First, download the Proto.io Design plugin for Photoshop

 Continue editing in Photoshop and keep Proto.io in sync

-The easiest way to keep all assets in Proto.io in sync is to choose to export all artboards in Photoshop, upload the .protoio file and then just click Cancel in the modal window that pops up.
+The easiest way to keep all assets in Proto.io in sync is to choose to export all artboards in Photoshop, upload the .protoio file and then just click "No thanks" in the modal window that pops up.

 Related tip: If you have created new artboards in Photoshop and would like to transfer them to Proto.io, what you need to do is select them from Photoshop and then choose "Export selected artboards" from the plugin menu.
 This will create a .protoio file containing only the new artboards.